MJDeligan/next-prisma-template/README.md

 - **GOOGLE_CLIENT_ID**: See GOOGLE_ID
 - **GOOGLE_SECRET**: See GOOGLE_SECRET
 - **REFRESH_TOKEN**: You can generate a refresh token using [Google Oauth Playground](https://developers.google.com/oauthplayground/).
 You can use the Google Oauth2 API v2 to generate an access and refresh token.
 Make sure to configure the playground to use your own credentials in the settings.

+---

+> _Note_:

+## By default the project is setup to use a Postgres database.
+If you want to use a different database, you need to override the provider for the datasource in `/prisma/schema.prisma`.
+Check out [Prisma data source docs](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#datasource) for more.

 ## Getting Started